Scatteredrain/SALI/README.md

 For fair comparison, we evaluate our model through the toolbox provided by [PNS+](https://github.com/GewelsJI/VPS/tree/main/eval).

 ### Well trained model:
-You could download the trained model from [link](https://drive.google.com/file/d/1kgrLzseINXzLPz6ZnIW2Mcvi0t9EjRKJ/view?usp=drive_link) and put the model in directory `./snapshot`.
+You could download the trained model from this [link](https://drive.google.com/file/d/1kgrLzseINXzLPz6ZnIW2Mcvi0t9EjRKJ/view?usp=drive_link) and put the model in directory `./snapshot`.

 ### Pre-computed maps:
 The predition maps of LSI-Net can be downloaded via this [link](https://drive.google.com/file/d/1L1ZcSUZxTJqRPoMjUaRRFzXlXdmApSOx/view?usp=drive_link).